 If you are new to cleansing oils, the idea of applying oil to your face may sound counterintuitive to maintaining clean and healthy skin.
 However, oil-based cleansers do have the potential to improve your complexion and offer a number of advantages over conventional cleansers.

 A cleansing oil is a product designed to remove makeup, excess oil and other contaminants from the surface of your skin.
 It helps keep your skin clean and improves your complexion without disrupting your body’s natural balance of oil.

-Just about every major skin care brand now offers at least one oil-based cleanser.
-These cleansers are typically formulated using a mixture of oils such as argan oil, rice bran oil, rosehip oil, camellia oil and more.
+Most major skin care brands offer at least one oil-based cleanser.
+These cleansers are typically formulated using a mixture of oils such as argan, rice bran, rosehip, camellia and more.

 DIY oil cleansers are usually made with a blend of oils such as castor oil, jojoba oil and hemp seed oil, and may be supplemented with essential oils.

 Like traditional cleansers, oil cleansing is a simple way to keep your pores clear and free from debris.
 However, unlike typical foaming cleansers which dry the skin, oil cleansers are an ideal method for balancing oil levels for all skin types.
 Some of the key benefits of oil cleanses are: